culturecreates/artsdata-data-model/_architecture/reconciliation.md

 The Artsdata.ca Reconciliation Service can be used to add Artsdata IDs to your structured data.

+Supported entity types include:
+* Event
+* Person
+* Organization
+* Place
+* Artsdata Event Type

-Supported entity types include: Event, Person, Organization, Place and Artsdata Event Type.
-In the future Performing Arts Productions and Works will be added.
+In the future we are planning to add Performing Arts Productions and Works.
+Give it a try using the [Test bench](https://reconciliation-api.github.io/testbench/#/client/https%3A%2F%2Fapi.artsdata.ca%2Frecon)!

+This API follows the documentation provided by the [W3C Entity Reconciliation Community Group](https://reconciliation-api.github.io/specs/latest/).

 ## Manual reconciliation
 To manually add Artsdata IDs to your structured data: